andrewjharrisportfolio/MFA-Implementation-For-Active-Directory/README.md

-# MFA-Implementation-For-Active-Directory
+# 2FA-Implementation-For-Active-Directory

-#Objective
+# Objective

 This project demonstrates the implementation of Two-Factor Authentication (2FA) using Duo Security for Active Directory users to enhance endpoint security.
 It also includes the configuration of a Network Time Protocol (NTP) server to resolve time drift issues (which I did not document but read more here https://learn.microsoft.com/en-us/troubleshoot/windows-server/active-directory/configure-authoritative-time-server), ensuring reliable authentication.
 This project showcases skills in system administration, identity and access management, and security best practices for enterprise environments.

-#Skills Learned
+# Skills Learned

 Two-Factor Authentication (2FA) Implementation – Configuring and enforcing 2FA using Duo Security.